-New York City is home to large, beautiful parks with many attractions and much to do.
-Whether the park is large, like Central Park, or small, like Washington Square, the parks are places for city dwellers and tourists to gather for events, protests, relaxation, and celebration.
+New York City is home to big, beautiful parks with many attractions and much to do.
+Whether the park is large, like Central Park, or small, like Washington Square, these green spaces are places for city dwellers and tourists to gather for events, protests, relaxation, and celebration.
 Recently, a friend of mine had a birthday party in Brooklyn’s largest patch of green, Prospect Park.
 He gave a general location of where this party was to take place, and it was up to me to find it.
 So, as a person who’d only been to Prospect Park once in my life, I bravely set out for my friend’s party…and immediately got lost.
 However, this was not a bad thing.
 Getting lost in a park as beautiful as this one only makes for a wonderful adventure.

 Prospect Park was opened in 1867.
 Designed by Fredrick Olmsted and Calvert Vaux, who had designed Central Park ten years earlier, the park was meant as “a favorite resort for all classes of the community” as stated by the head of The Brooklyn Parks commission at the time.
 Though the park was still unfinished at the time of its opening, it was immediately popular.
 An 1868 survey from The Brooklyn Parks Commission estimated that over 100,000 people visited the park in July alone.